Reliefs as paperweights

 Paperweight of Eiger-, Mönch and Jugfau

-Little reliefs of mountains are ideal gifts for alpinists or other people loving the mountains.
+Little reliefs of mountains are ideal gifts for alpinists or other people who love the mountains.
 They can be used as paperweights with engraved dedication.
-Xaver Imfeld (1853 – 1909) realised this already about 1900 and offered in 1904 12 different galvano-plastical models in scales of 1:12,500 to 1:150,000, mounted on a pedestal of rock.
-The models covered an area of about 10 x10 cm or larger.
-They could be ordered in bronze or silver-plated [1].
+Xaver Imfeld (1853–1909) already realised this about 1900 and offered thirteen different galvanoplastic models in scales of 1:12,500 to 1:150,000, mounted on a pedestal of rock, in 1904.
+The models covered an area of about 10x10 cm or larger.
+They were done in bronze and silver colour [1].

 Paperweight of the MatterhornPaperweight of mount Glärnisch